Jumpstart your college education with Wharton.

 - Learn directly from Wharton instructors through weekly live class meetings

-- Explore business topics and themes not available at the high school level
+- Explore business topics not available at the high school level

-- Gain insights into the college academic experience
+- Gain insight into the college academic experience

 - Prepare for the challenges of highly selective colleges